morpheus-org/morpheus/README.md

 Building the tests and examples requires the [GTest](https://github.com/google/googletest) testing framework, which ships together with `Morpheus`.

-To build and run the tests and examples add the `-DMorpheus_ENABLE_TESTS=On` and `-DMorpheus_ENABLE_EXAMPLES=On` during configuration stage respectively.
+To build and run the tests add the `-DMorpheus_ENABLE_TESTS=On` during configuration stage respectively.
 Note that tests for different devices are enabled based on how `Kokkos` was configured.

 After configuration, to build and run the `Serial` tests do:
 ```sh